 You can offer a Pay Pal payment or have them send a check.
 We don’t cash any deposit checks until after the class is taught.

 -Do a dry run.
 Invite friends or family over and run through your class with them before you go public.
 You might think you have the whole class down pat in your head, but you might be surprised what might come up as you actually teach.
 A dry run is always helpful.

 -Have things organized and in place.
 Students have paid money to get the most from your class.
 They don’t want to stand around waiting while you look for something, or prepare materials.

-Wavers- It’s never a bad idea to have people who visit your farm sign a waver.
-Farms can be dangerous places, especially with animals, heavy equipment etc. If there’s an element of danger…no matter how small, consider writing up a waver and have your students sign before participating.
+Waivers- It’s never a bad idea to have people who visit your farm sign a waver.
+Farms can be dangerous places, especially with animals, heavy equipment etc. If there’s an element of danger…no matter how small, consider writing up a waiver and have your students sign before participating.
 We do this with ALL our animal related classes.

 What to Charge

 This is always a difficult thing to figure out.
 Below are some tips to help you come up with a fair figure.